clc3-CloudComputing/ws22/3 Kubernetes/exercise 3.1/README.md

 ## minikube

-"`minikube` minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes."
+`minikube` minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes."

 ### Starting a local Cluster
 1. In your terminal, execute the following command: